Skip to main content

 Processing the response from foundation.ton

-First we need to get the FEC information from the first received message of the transfer, specifically the data_size, symbol_size and symbols_count parameters from the fec.raptorQ messagePart structure.
-We need them to initialize the RaptorQ decoder.
-[Example]
+First, we need to extract FEC information from the initial message received during the transfer.
+Specifically, we are looking for the data_size, symbol_size, and symbols_count parameters from the fec.raptorQ messagePart structure.

-After initialization, we add the received symbols with their seqno to our decoder, and once we have accumulated the minimum required number equal to symbols_count, we can try to decode the full message.
-On success, we will send rldp.complete.
-[Example]
+After initialization, we add the received symbols along with their seqno to our decoder.
+Once we have gathered the minimum required number of symbols, equal to symbols_count, we can attempt to decode the full message.
+If successful, we will send rldp.complete.
+[Please see the example].

-The result will be a rldp.answer message with the same query_id as in the rldp.query we sent.
-The data must contain http.response.
+The result will be a rldp.answer message containing the same query_id as in the sent rldp.query.
+The data must include http.response.

 http.response http_version:string status_code:int reason:string headers:(vector http.header) no_payload:Bool = http.Response;

-If no_payload = false, then there is content in the response, and we need to get it.
-To do this, we need to send a request with a TL schema http.getNextPayloadPart wrapped in rldp.query.
+If no_payload is false, this means there is content in the response, and we need to retrieve it.
+To do this, we should send a request using the TL schema http.getNextPayloadPart, which should be wrapped in rldp.query.

 http.getNextPayloadPart id:int256 seqno:int max_chunk_size:int = http.PayloadPart;

-id should be the same as we sent in http.request, seqno - 0, and +1 for each next part. max_chunk_size is the maximum chunk size we are ready to accept, typically 128 KB (131072 bytes) is used.
+id must match the value sent in http.request, seqno should be 0, and increment by 1 for each subsequent part.
+The max_chunk_size indicates the largest chunk size we can accept, with a typical value of 128 KB (131072 bytes).

 http.payloadPart data:bytes trailer:(vector http.header) last:Bool = http.PayloadPart;

-If last = true, then we have reached the end, we can put all the pieces together and get a complete response body, for example, html.
+If last is true, then we have reached the end.
+We can combine all the pieces to create a complete response body, such as HTML.

 References

-Here a link to the original article by Oleg Baranov.
+Here is the link to the original article by Oleg Baranov.